unocss/unocss/packages/vite/README.md

 ### Svelte/SvelteKit Scoped Mode

 Adding `mode: 'svelte-scoped'` to your UnoCSS config options will place styles right inside of each component's style block instead of in a global `uno.css` file.
-Due to automatic class name compilation, classes that dependent on attributes in parent components (like `dir="rtl"` or `.dark`) will just work.
+Due to automatic class name compilation, classes that depend on attributes in parent components (like `dir="rtl"` or `.dark`) will just work.
 Also, you can pass class to children components as long as you pass them using a prop named `class`, e.g. `class="text-lg bg-red-100"`.

 Support for `class:foo` and `class:foo={bar}` is already included.
 There is no need to add the `extractorSvelte` when using `svelte-scoped` mode.